ThomasLee94/To-Do-List/README.md

 2. Date and time tag for list creation.

 Future features:
-1. Automatic saving of notes (saves every keystrokes).
+1. Automatic saving of lists (saves every keystroke).
-2. Search Bar in notes.
+2. Search Bar for lists.